mimisasouvanh/iis-docs/iis/configuration/administrators/index.md

 <a id="001"></a>
 ## Note

-hello this is a note
+hello this is not a note
 > [!NOTE]
 > Do not use.
 This element has been deprecated.
 Use [system.webServer/management](../system.webserver/management/index.md) instead.